19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Magic/Spell Domains/!Domain Index.md

 In addition to the fundamental elements, spells draw from either the energy of life from the spirit realm, or the energy of death from the void.
 Some spells are neutral, drawing only from the energy of the mortal realm.

+In order to cast a spell with listed spell tags you must be proficient in **ALL** of the tags.

 The Elements
 - [Air](Air.md)
 - [Earth](Earth.md)